 However, your perceptions and opinions on this subject may be the polar opposite of those of your ex-spouse.
 Coming together and working out a solution given differing opinions can be hard enough for married people but is even more daunting for divorced parents.

 The Law Office of Bryan Fagan, PLLC, has seen divorced parents disagree sharply on whether or not their child should be homeschooled.
-The question goes beyond whether or not the public or private schools in their area are “satisfactory” and hit on subjects relating to parenting philosophy and religion.
+The question goes beyond whether or not the public or private schools in their area are "satisfactory" and hits on subjects relating to parenting philosophy and religion.

-An example from our office related to home-schooling
+An example from our office related to homeschooling

-We pulled a copy of his Final Decree of Divorce off the Harris County District Clerk’s website and had a look at what it said.
+We pulled a copy of his Final Decree of Divorce off the Harris County District Clerk's website and had a look at what it said.
 Parental rights and duties are laid out in a section in Final Decrees called Conservatorship.
-Every parent in Texas shares rights and duties with their child’s other parent.
+Every parent in Texas shares rights and responsibilities with their child's other parent.
 Whether or not the parents are married depends on how those rights and duties are allocated.

-If your ex-spouse agrees that a change needs to be made, but you cannot agree on the specific change in question, then a third party is usually specified in the order who can play a tiebreaker.
+If your ex-spouse agrees that a change needs to be made, but you cannot agree on the specific shift in question, then a third party is usually specified in the order who can play a tiebreaker.

 His ex-wife did have the ability to pull his daughter out of public school and enroll her in a homeschool program.
 The fact of the matter was that his daughter was not doing well in public school, and he believed that his ex-wife did not take an interest in her education to the degree that he believed to be necessary.

 He was now in a place where he could take a more active role in his daughter's education and sought a court order that would send his child back to public school.

 What our client needed to show a court to send her back to public school

 The quality of the homeschool education that our client's daughter received was the real issue.
 She was attending an online school that allowed her to work at her own pace and supposedly offered one-on-one tutoring and teaching when and if she needed it in any particular subject.